RESEARCH

 Research Topics :

-• Reservoir computing using polaritons (ARO)
+• Reservoir computing and quantum simulation using polariton lattices (ARO)

 • Quantum light emitters based on defects (NSF – IDEALS CREST)